fmstacco/its4kids/README.md

 ## Project Management

+## Agile

-Throughout the development of the Its4kids Blog project, I have adopted task management tools such as Trello and GitHub Projects, whick have been useful in organizing and tracking all the tasks that need to be accomplished.
-Additionally, I utilize a notebook and pen to write down my thoughts and ideas.
+Throughout the development of the Its4kids Blog project, I have adoped the **Agile approach** to ensure an organzied and efficient workflow.
+By adopting task management tools like Trello and GitHub Projects, I have successfully organized and tracked the progress of all the tasks that needed to be done.
+Trello was used for overall project planning, while GitHub Projects specifically helped in organizing the user stories.

+To begin, I created a **Product Backlog** that encompassed all the tasks and features necessary for the project.
+This allowed me to have a clear overview of all tasks that needed to be accomplished.
+Then, I broke down the backlog into smaller and achievable units, which helped me to tackle each task effectively.

+To ensure optimal productivity, I employed a **prioritization process** to assess the importance of each task in relation to the project goals.
+By assigning priorities, I could focus on the most critical tasks first, ensuring that valuable features were implemented promptly.

+In addition to utilizing digital task management tools, I found it beneficial to maintain a physical notebook and pen to write down thoughts, ideas and any relevant information that surfaced during the development process.

+The Agile approach enabled me to maintain organization, time management, prioritize my work and reduce stress as I could switch tasks to refresh my mind when facing some problem.

+Follow below images of Trello and Github Board.

 <details><summary><b>Trello & Github Board</b></summary>